nmann4/Python/CodeSample/README.md

 Conclusion

 	Overall I feel like I accomplished the task but there is always more functionality that can be added.
 I want to say that I treated this as a learning opportunity to learn more python as I have more years of experience in C++ than python.
+I also want to say I think the functionality of the numpy library is amazing!

 References: